shopyourway/devs-debug-humanity/README.md

 ## House Rules
 Just like Cards Against Humanity we like to sometime remix the rules to make things more interesting.

-+**Race Condition**: A Black Card is drawn only after everyone passed their White Cards.
+* **Race Condition**: A Black Card is drawn only after everyone passed their White Cards.
-+**Sudo**: everyone must say “sudo” before passing their cards.
+* **Sudo**: everyone must say “sudo” before passing their cards.
-+**Artificial Intelligence**: Every round, pick one random White Card from the pile and place it into play.
+* **Artificial Intelligence**: Every round, pick one random White Card from the pile and place it into play.
 This card belongs to a Deep Neural Network called HAL, and if HAL wins the game, all players go home knowing the AI will soon rule us all.